seanm3g/DungeonFighter-v2/Documentation/TASKLIST.md

 skip | 42. enemies should maybe be affected inverse or neutral to enviromental actions as the hero skip | 43.
 Enemies are weak and need to be balanced around a DPS calculator. skip | 44.
 Redesign the chance for environment action.
-It's always happening in the first set of order.
+It's always happening in the first set of order. skip | 45.
+Make tables for each weapon and class so that when a item is rolled 80% of the time it rolls for that set, 20% of the time it rolls from ALL actions. skip | 46.
+Check that you can't add an action more than one time in a sequence | This should be a rare item or action description *remove limitation* skip | 47. take a pass at actions to remove any that have zero damage, especially a pass for enemies actions.

 ## New Tasks - Dynamic Tuning System 🔧